10up/gutenberg-best-practices/training/Block-Based-Themes/13-interactivity-api.md

 - The Interactivity API adds frontend behavior to server-rendered blocks declaratively.
 - Directives (`data-wp-on--click`, `data-wp-bind--*`, `data-wp-text`) connect HTML to store state.
-- Always server-render the initial HTML in `markup.php`.
+- Always server-render the initial HTML in `render.php`.
 The API enhances it, not replaces it.
 - Each block instance has its own context via `data-wp-context` and `getContext()`.
-- Computed state (`get` properties) automatically updates when dependencies change.
+- Computed state (`get` properties) automatically update when dependencies change.
 - Accessibility is not optional: ARIA attributes, keyboard support, screen reader testing.
 - Use `do_blocks()` when outputting block markup from PHP to ensure style variations are applied.